biometryhub/IBS_conference/content/talks.md

           </tr>
           <tr class="out budgets 4collapsed collapse multi-collapse" aria-expanded="false" style="height: 0px;">
           <td colspan="4">
           In plant pathology, tolerance to disease can be defined as the rate of change in productivity (yield), given a unit increase in pathogen burden.
-When applied to field crops, experiments to compare the tolerance of cultivars requires the establishment of a range of pathogen burdens over which the grain yield of a cultivar is measured, where tolerance to disease is then defined as the slope of a regression of yield against pathogen burden.
-A recent publication (Forknall et al. (2019), Phytopathology) describes a method for the statistically robust design and analysis of a single field experiment to quantify the rate of change in yield per unit increase in pathogen burden of five wheat cultivars for the disease crown rot.
-Using a random regression approach, implemented in a linear mixed model (LMM) framework, response curves describing the relationship between yield and crown rot pathogen burden were estimated for each of the cultivars in the experiment.
-This methodology is now extended to an across trials random regression approach, implemented in an LMM framework, which enables the estimation of different response curves for each cultivar in each experiment, where the response of each cultivar is modelled around an overall (average) yield response profile for each experiment.
-This modelling approach also provides a means of capturing the genetic correlation (covariance) between model parameters, both within and between experiments.
-The model is demonstrated by an application to 15 field experiments, estimating the yield response of the same set of five wheat cultivars to crown rot.
+When applied to field crops, experiments to compare the tolerance of cultivars requires the establishment of a range of pathogen burdens over which the grain yield of a cultivar is measured, where tolerance to disease is then defined as the slope of a regression of yield against pathogen burden. <p>A recent publication (Forknall et al. (2019), Phytopathology) describes a method for the statistically robust design and analysis of a single field experiment to quantify the rate of change in yield per unit increase in pathogen burden of five wheat cultivars for the disease crown rot.
+Using a random regression approach, implemented in a linear mixed model (LMM) framework, response curves describing the relationship between yield and crown rot pathogen burden were estimated for each of the cultivars in the experiment. <p>This methodology is now extended to an across trials random regression approach, implemented in an LMM framework, which enables the estimation of different response curves for each cultivar in each experiment, where the response of each cultivar is modelled around an overall (average) yield response profile for each experiment.
+This modelling approach also provides a means of capturing the genetic correlation (covariance) between model parameters, both within and between experiments. <p>The model is demonstrated by an application to 15 field experiments, estimating the yield response of the same set of five wheat cultivars to crown rot.
 The analysis revealed variation in the rate of change in yield, or tolerance, of cultivars across experiments, identifying that the tolerance of some cultivars was more influenced by environmental conditions than others.
 Also presented are graphical tools to assist in unlocking the interaction between cultivars tolerance and environmental conditions. <br><br>
           </td>
           </tr>
           <tr class="clickable" data-toggle="collapse" id="5" data-target=".5collapsed">